Cranberry eggnog cookies are the perfect holiday treat and they’re so quick and easy to bake! This is an easy cranberry eggnog cookie recipe.

 What are the most popular cookies in North America?

 Since we’re talking about holiday baking, you may as well add some variety to your mix.
-Taste Atlas posted this great list of popular cookies and I have a few favorites as well.
+Check out our great list of popular cookies and I have a few favorites as well.

 If you’re baking cranberry eggnog cookies in the offseason, eggnog may not be available.
 But all is not lost—there are eggnog alternatives!